About the Program

 Our curriculum is designed to help our fellows learn the necessary knowledge, skills and personal attributes necessary for him/her to succeed in their chosen career path.
 Throughout the training process, every effort is made to fine tune the experience to suit each fellows’ career goals and interests.
 We are proud that our graduates have been highly successful at obtaining jobs in general gastroenterology and gastroenterology subspecialties in a variety of practice models, in the community and at major academic centers.

 We believe that training at a community tertiary academic medical center in a world class city is a wonderfully rewarding educational experience.
-The population we serve is ethnically and socioeconomically diverse and our clinical experiences of great breadth and depth.
+The population we serve is ethnically and socioeconomically diverse and clinical experiences are of great breadth and depth.
 Our nationally recognized faculty have a wide range of academic and practice experiences which afford the fellows a broad and real world perspective.
 We are confident that our fellows graduate fully prepared for the ever changing demands of the modern gastroenterologist.